 As already noted, public opinion is essential already at the stage of the EIA process and may be a reason to return the file for revision or supplementation.
 It is also one of the resources for the binding EIA opinion.
-If the EIA binding opinion ignores the public opinion or does not sufficiently address the concerns, this constitutes a defect of the binding opinion - which may also be a defect of the decision issued in the subsequent proceedings.
+If the EIA binding opinion ignores the public opinion or does not sufficiently address the concerns, this constitutes a defect of the binding opinion - which may also be a defect of the decision issued in the follow-upsubsequent proceedings.
 At the same time, Czech courts have ruled that the statements of the individuals concerned may relate to all aspects of assessing the effects of plans on the environment, including, for example, risks to public health (NSS judgment of 20 January 2017, No. 7 As 188 / 2016-75).

-The administrative authority responsible for issuing a decision in a subsequent proceeding or in an integrated permit procedure which is not conducted as a subsequent proceeding must already, in accordance with the general requirements laid down in the Administrative Procedure Code for the decision of the administrative body, state how it has dealt with the proposals and objections of the participants and their comments made on the basis for the decision.
+The administrative authority responsible for issuing a decision in a follow-up proceduresubsequent proceeding or in an integrated permit procedure which is not conducted as a follow-upsubsequent proceeding must already, in accordance with the general requirements laid down in the Administrative Procedure Code for the decision of the administrative body, state in how it has the dealt with the proposals and objections of the participants and their comments made on the basis of for the decision.
 If they do not do so, the decision is illegal due to unreviewability.

 With regard to the comments of the public, which is not a participant in the proceedings, § 9c paragraph 2 of the EIA Act stipulates that the administrative body shall state the settlement of the comments of the public in the justification of its decision.
 In addition, according to § 9b par.
-5 of the EIA Act, the administrative body deciding in the subsequent proceedings also relies on the documents of the EIA process (including public opinion).
+5 of the EIA Act, the administrative body deciding in the follow-upsubsequent proceedings also relies on the documents of the EIA process (including public opinion).

-If the procedure for issuing an integrated permit is not conducted as a subsequent proceeding, the public applies comments pursuant to Section 8 (2) of the Integrated Prevention Act and these comments must be settled in the decision.
+If the procedure for issuing an integrated permit is not conducted as a follow-upsubsequent proceeding, the public applies comments pursuant to Section 8 (2) of the Integrated Prevention Act and these comments must be settled in the decision.

-The decision issued in the subsequent proceedings is usually delivered on the official notice board, because according to the EIA Act, it is an administrative procedure with a high number of participants (Section 144 of the Administrative Procedure Code).
-It is delivered in person only to the main participants according to § 27 (1) of the Administrative Procedure Code (i.e. especially to the applicant).
-The decision is not published on the internet, such as documents obtained during EIA and information about them.
-The justification of the decision must state the reasons and aspects on which the decision is based.
-Access to decisions suspended from the official notice board is possible on request in accordance with the procedure under the Act on the Right to Environmental Information.
+The decision issued in the subsequent proceedings is usually delivered on the official notice board, because according to the EIA Act, it is the Act on Proceedingsan administrative procedure with a Hhigh nNumber of pParticipants (Section 144 of the Administrative Procedure Code).
+It is delivered in person only to the main participants according to § 27 par.[-1] of the Administrative Procedure Code (i.e. especially to the applicant).
+The decision is not published on the internet, such as documents obtained during the assessmentEIA and information about them.
+The reasons justification offor the decision must state the reasons and aspects on which the decision is based.
+Access to decisions suspended from the official notice board is possible on request in accordance with the procedure under the Act on the Right to Environmental Information (see above).